madprops/grasshopper/README.md

 >They're pretty heavy too, so when they go all Kamikaze into my legs or face it makes a pretty noticeable thud, which always totally catches me off guard.

 >I had to dissect one in biology.
-Hated every minute of it...
+Hated every minute of it.

 >I concur!
 Years ago we were riding quads and unknowingly drove right into an area with thousands of them.
 They were all over us!
 I was freaking out and the friend I was riding with knew how afraid of them I was and couldn’t stop laughing to get us out of there.
-I almost killed him...
+I almost killed him.

 ---